- The Curriculum

 Students who withdraw from all courses after the second week of the semester are considered to have been enrolled for the semester.
 Degree-seeking students who withdraw from all courses for one semester, excluding summer sessions, may enroll in the subsequent semester provided they have not attended another college or university since last attending NSU, have not been suspended from NSU, and otherwise are eligible to return.

-Fees for students who withdraw or reduce their course load will be adjusted in accordance with the University’s Fee Adjustment Schedule which is printed in the Course Schedule Booklet.
+Fees for students who withdraw or reduce their course load will be adjusted in accordance with the University’s Fee Adjustment Schedule which is printed in the Registration Booklet.
 Financial aid eligibility may be affected by reducing the course load after financial aid has been awarded.

 Withdrawal from the University

-If the student is ill or otherwise incapacitated and cannot complete the withdrawal process, the student must contact, or have someone else contact, the Office of the Vice President for Student Affairs immediately.
+If the student is ill or otherwise incapacitated and cannot complete the withdrawal process, the student must contact, or have someone else contact the Dean of Student's Office immediately.

 Note: Under no circumstance does non-attendance constitute an official withdrawal from the university.